DarrienG/terminal-typeracer-mirror/docs/building.md

 You may need openssl installed as well.

-Rust version required is 1.58.1 or higher.
-Apparently rust changed the Cargo.lock format with 1.58.1 and this breaks builds with older version of rust.
+Rust version required is 1.59.0 or higher.
+We're using the new auto symbol stripping in cargo.
+Older releases of rust are not supported, but you may be able to compile with an older version anyway.
-So I guess latest is greatest.

 ```bash
 $ cargo build --release